Jerey/mara-x-meter/README.md

 ## Motivation

-Pulling a perfect espresso (often referred to as god shot) requires a lot of patience and trial and error.
+Pulling a perfect espresso (often referred to as a god shot) requires a lot of patience and trial and error.
 Several parameter come into play for a perfect cup of coffee.
 Two of those factors with an espresso machine are the brewing temperature and the extraction time (or shot time).

 Since the machine enables access to the current heat exchanger temperature(among others), I wanted to visualize it on a display and try to find a way to extract the pump running time, which indicates the shot time.